LASIK Eye Surgery

 Most Patients Are Satisfied With the Results from LASIK

 Our commitment at Cohen Eye Associates is to provide you, the patient, with the ultimate in comfort, safety, and outstanding vision.

 Why Choose Dr. Cohen for Vision Correction

-Dr. Bruce Cohen has been performing LASIK eye surgery in the Chesterfield and St. Louis, Missouri area since 1994.
-He has also developed a successful radial and astigmatic keratotomy practice.
-Dr. Cohen was one of the first LASIK surgeons in Chesterfield or St. Louis trained to use the excimer laser for laser refractive surgery after its approval by the FDA in 1995.
-Dr. Cohen was honored as one of TLC Laser Vision Centers’ top one hundred laser vision surgeons in the country for 2002.
+Dr. Bruce Cohen has been performing LASIK eye surgery in the greater St. Louis, Missouri, area since 1994.
+Dr. Cohen was one of the first LASIK surgeons in the area trained to use the excimer laser for laser refractive surgery after its approval by the FDA in 1995.

 How LASIK Works

 Clear vision occurs when light rays enter the eye through the cornea, or front layer of the eye, and then refract, or focus, to a single point on the retina.
 The retina collects this optical information and sends it to the brain, where it is processed as an image.
 When the eye is too short, too long, or irregularly shaped, the light rays are not able to focus correctly on the retina.
 Dr. Cohen can correct several refractive errors by precisely reshaping the cornea during LASIK eye surgery at our St. Louis office.

 Dr. Cohen and LASIK with IntraLase can help you achieve all of this—while adding the assurance of knowing you are being treated with the most advanced technology available.